SuperElastix/SuperElastix-Documentation/source/CommandlineTool.rst

 - Linux:

   - change dir to :code:`<build-path>/Applications-build/`
-  - :code:`make Demo`
+  - :code:`make demo`

-By building the :code:`Demo` target the SuperElastix executable, image data, configuration files and commandline scripts will be copied to the :code:`<DEMO_PREFIX>` directory.
+By building the :code:`demo` target the SuperElastix executable, image data, configuration files and commandline scripts will be copied to the :code:`<DEMO_PREFIX>` directory.
 The :code:`<DEMO_PREFIX>` can be set by CMake and defaults to :code:`<build-path>/SuperElastixApplications-build/Demo`
 These four scripts run the Demo experiments as described in [1]_:

 - :code:`1A_SuperElastix_elastix_NC`